CumulusNetworks/config-backup-upgrade-helper/README.md

   and recovery plan if user doesn't use orchestration tools to provision and maintain configurations.

+- Management Namespace is a deprecated feature as of 2.5.4, and is replaced with the Management VRF feature in Cumulus Linux 2.5.5 and 3.0.
+Management Namespace files will NOT be automatically migrated when using this script, and any Namespace config files will be removed by the clean up of /mnt/persist.
+If it is desired to continue using Mgmt Namespace in 2.5, the following procedure must be followed:
+    - Follow the procedure listed in the Usage section above, stopping before running 'sudo reload'
+    - Follow the upgrade procedure at the bottom of the Configuring a Management Namespace Knowledge Base Article at this link: https://support.cumulusnetworks.com/hc/en-us/articles/202325278-Configuring-a-Management-Namespace.
+    Note: Be sure to Skip Step 7 'Install the Cumulus Linux image onto the switch', since that was done in the first procedure

-- Third party packages and add-ons like cl-mgmtvrf are not installed in new slot, although any package config files in /etc will be found and tagged to migrate.
+- Third party packages and add-ons like cl-mgmtvrf are not installed in the new slot, although any package config files in /etc will be found and tagged to migrate.

 - On x86 platforms, the script can detect if config files have been deleted since